Vorlonhomeworld/BBCL/11 Defun.md

 The **defun** function allows us to **DE**fine the **FUN**ction we're using by first giving it a name.
 The format for the defun function is:
 **(Defun** *function name* *( function variable - **or** it can be left blank))*. for example, I gave my function the name "uc" for Euler's Calcuator.
+To be honest, it doesn't matter what I call it, I could have easily called it **A** or **EC** or almost anything else I wanted it to do.
 I then gave it the variable name **(a)** , now that variable name is *optional only*, it depends on what I need it to do.
 In this case it was easier to give the function a name, then call that function again on the next line.
 If the function were bigger or it called other functions, it would be easier to leave the variable name blank.
 Now I want you to notice that we've created a nested list at this point.
 Since it hasn't closed yet, we can continue to